sbmlteam/deviser/docs/src/source/defining_package.rst

 **Validate Description** runs a series of internal checks on the information provided and produces a list of Errors and Warnings.
-When invoked a pop-up window (Figure :num:`fig-validation`) will appear with either a list of errors and/or warnings or a confirmation that everything is consistent.
+When invoked a pop-up window (:numref:`fig-validation`) will appear with either a list of errors and/or warnings or a confirmation that everything is consistent.
 The Copy button can be used to copy the contents of the report to the clipboard and thus makes